Hooked Fisherman

 Slightly heavier than entry-level combos

 If you're willing to spend $55–65, this is where the quality jump happens.
-The Penn Pursuit IV reel uses a full metal body rather than graphite — it's noticeably more solid when you hold it.
-The drag is smooth and consistent.
-The rod has a comfortable cork grip and good sensitivity for its price.
-This is a combo that grows with you: beginners will be comfortable on it, and intermediate anglers can still use it for lighter freshwater fishing.
+The reel uses a full metal body rather than graphite, and it feels noticeably more solid in hand, with a smooth, consistent drag.
+The rod has a comfortable cork grip and decent sensitivity for the price.
+This combo grows with the angler: comfortable for beginners, and still useful to intermediate anglers for lighter freshwater trips.

 Shakespeare Ugly Stik GX2 Combo